vector-of-bool/vector-of-bool.github.io/_posts/2018-11-6-dumbest-allocator.md

 layout: post
 title: The Dumbest Allocator of All Time
 comments: true
+desc: In which a silly joke made in a chatroom becomes a serious contender for
+    a good idea
 ---

 Recently, I was casually watching a conversation on the C++ Slack about ways